Showing posts with label grounding. Show all posts

 1. Constitutive vs. Efficient Causation

 While classical efficient causation claims that A causes B, theological constitutive causation declares that A is the very ground of B’s existence, identity, order, and truth.
+Efficient causation explains why a candle lights the room; constitutive causation explains why there is such a thing as light, order, and intelligibility at all.
+Theology claims God does the latter.

 Since the Logos constitutes 1) the being of things, 2) the structure of their relations, 3) the intelligibility through which truths are possible, and 4) the order that statements answer to, divine causation is thus truth-making, not merely world-making.